-- Because inventions are often designed to economize on labor, it is intuitive that making labor less plentiful should increase the incentive to invent. - Consider, for example, the famous inventions of America's Second Industrial Revolution in the late nineteenth and early twentieth centuries: - automated assembly lines - new consumer goods designed to be mass produced cheaply, such as Ford's automobile, or cheap and long-lasting electric light bulbs. - Since these inventions allowed the same quality good to be produced for much less labor, the incentive to invent these inventions should have increased when labor was scarce. - person hours to produce a usable automobile declined by 80 percent
+- Because inventions are often designed to economize on labor, it is intuitive that making labor less plentiful should increase the incentive to invent. - Consider, for example, the famous inventions of America's Second Industrial Revolution in the late nineteenth and early twentieth centuries: - automated assembly lines - new consumer goods designed to be mass produced cheaply, such as Ford's automobile, or cheap and long-lasting electric light bulbs. - These new inventions were at least as high quality as previous products, but were made with much less labor. - person hours to produce a usable automobile declined by 80 percent - Since these inventions allowed the same quality good to be produced for much less labor, the incentive to invent these inventions should have increased when labor was scarce.